demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-release-passwords-for-target

 ***
-Release the passwords for a given target.
+Release the passwords for a given target

 #### Base Command